 Fox Hunting As A Form Of Pest Control

-Fox hunting can’t really be classed as pest control, whilst foxes are killers and can be a nuisance for farmers as they prey on livestock, a foxes diet consists of whatever they can find.
+Fox hunting can’t really be classed as pest control, whilst foxes may be a nuisance for farmers as they sometimes prey on livestock, a foxes diet consists of whatever they can find, this can include rodents, berries, bugs and rabbits.
 If it must be classed as pest control, it is an extremely cruel and completely impractical method of it.

-Huntsmen claim they are helping farmers control foxes by offering a ‘free service’, but if a fox is killing a farmer’s livestock, they have every right within the law to shoot the fox.
+Huntsmen claim they are helping farmers control foxes by offering a ‘free service’, but if a fox is killing a farmer’s livestock they have every right within the law to shoot the fox – but would be more sensible to better protect their animals.

 In addition to this, many argue that if livestock is properly protected, there is no way a fox would be able to get to it.
 It’s also worth noting that with rabbits being part of their diet, a fox can actually be of use to farmers who find their crops being destroyed by rabbits.